rextechs/AzureIoTBootcamp/Day1-HOL3.md

 11. Select **Save**.

 ## Step 5.
-Configure IoT Edge settings for your IoT Core device
+Configure Storage for ASA Job

 To prepare your Stream Analytics job to be deployed on an IoT Edge device, you need to associate the job with a container in a storage account.
 When you go to deploy your job, the job definition is exported to the storage container.